Loaf Pan Planter with Twisted Wire Handle Video Tutorial

 I opted to leave the rim around the bottom of each wooden foot.

-The brush applicator of the Gorilla Glue Super Glue makes applying the glue simple.
-I applied the super glue to each of the wooden spindle legs.
+The brush applicator on Gorilla Glue Super Glue makes application simple.
+I applied superglue to each wooden spindle leg.

 I used a socket set toolbox to weigh down the glued spindle feet.